tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 be changed later, receiving implementations MUST NOT enforce this rule.
-If a sending implementation receives a KeyUpdate with request_update set to "update_requested", it MUST NOT send its own KeyUpdate if that would cause it to exceed these limits.
+If a sending implementation receives a KeyUpdate with request_update set to "update_requested", it MUST NOT send its own KeyUpdate if that would cause it to exceed these limits and SHOULD instead ignore the "update_requested" flag.